Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

  ### Events are stored for a limited time

- - Events will be available for 3 months.  (todo: needs to be verified)
+ - Events will be available for 3 months through API.

 ## Event Architecture

 As part of the Altinn 3 solutions there is defined a event architecture to support the above requirements and capabilities.

-The Events component will expose clean and simple REST APIs.

 ### Event Schema